Skip to main content

 What is constipation?

-Constipation occurs when stools move too slowly through the colon and fluid is absorbed by the body.
-This makes stool hard.
-Constipation is one of the more common bowel movement disorders in children, and can range from mild to severe.
+Constipation occurs when stool moves too slowly through the colon and fluid is absorbed by the body.
+This can make stool hard and difficult to pass.
+As one of the more common bowel movement disorders in children, constipation can range from mild to severe.

 • Large bowel movements